Frequently Asked Questions

 Topic:#Process

-Since 2004 we have completed over 500 projects across Forest Hill, Rosedale, Lawrence Park, Leaside, The Annex, Yorkville, Casa Loma, Summerhill, Davisville Village, Moore Park, and Midtown.
+We have completed 50+ projects across Forest Hill, Rosedale, Lawrence Park, Leaside, The Annex, Yorkville, Casa Loma, Summerhill, Davisville Village, Moore Park, and Midtown.
 We know the local housing stock — Victorian, Edwardian, and modern infills — the exact heritage guidelines, condo board requirements, and even the site-specific conditions that affect waterproofing and HVAC choices.
 This deep local knowledge translates into smoother permit approvals, fewer surprises during construction, and finishes that match the character of your street.

 Category:General